Hellyom/HellyomBalatroMods/README.md

 ## Installation:
 - Place .lua file inside mods folder
-- Copy contents of x1 and x2 folders into the same folders inside the assets folder in "Mods"
+- Copy "x1" and "x2" folders into the "assets" folder in the mods directory.

 ## **IMPORTANT: DISABLE PIXEL ART SMOOTHING IN THE SETTINGS** still working on a fix for this